-The General Educational Development (GED) program was developed to give U.S. and Canadian citizens who have not graduated from high school the opportunity to demonstrate the level of achievement normally acquired through the completion of a traditional U.S./Canadian high school course of study.
-The five GED comprehensive examinations cover writing, social studies, science, interpreting literature and arts, and math.
+The program was developed to give U.S. and Canadian citizens who have not graduated from high school the opportunity to demonstrate the level of achievement normally acquired through the completion of a traditional U.S./Canadian high school course of study.
+The four GED comprehensive examinations cover Reasoning Through Language Arts, Mathematical Reasoning, Social Studies, and Science.

 Civilians who want to take the test at a U.S. military base, or if there is not a center close by, contact:

 Manager of International Testing or Director

 Data and Scoring Services GED International Testing Service

 1 Dupont Circle NW, Suite 10, Washington, DC 20036-1163

 The serves high school students, enrolled college students, international students, and adults returning to college.
 It is designed to for students to receive college credit for knowledge learned outside the classroom.
 The heart of CLEP is a series of examinations rewarding students for what they know, whether they learned it in school, on the job, through reading, by observation, or in the course of life experiences.